-But luckily for me, I have husband who likes to indulge me and in June took the family to Maine.
-And it was wonderful.
-Wildflowers for as far as you can see, hiking for miles up cliffs, boat tours to see puffins and seals, and lobster rolls for days.
-So I decided to give a quick review of the lobster rolls we ate along the way:
+Luckily for me, I have husband who likes to indulge me and in June he decided to take the family on a trip to Maine.
+Wildflowers for as far as you can see, hiking for miles up cliffs, boat tours to see puffins and seals, and lobster rolls for days and days.
+Check out my full itinerary post on Maine: here.
+But I also wanted to highlight the culinary joy that is Maine lobsters.
+Here is a quick review of the lobster rolls we ate along the way in ranking order.
+Enjoy!

 6. C Ray’s – Bar Harbor – off Route 3:

-This spot has good customer service and it was fun to watch the cooks out back.
-There are plenty of picnic tables out front but not a view.
-The rolls are tasty rolls but was just not our favorite.
+This spot has good customer service and it was fun to watch the cooks working out back.
+There are plenty of picnic tables out front but not a view, just off a side road.
+The rolls are tasty rolls but were just not our favorite.
 We both thought it could use some extra flavor.
 Comes with chips and a pickle for around $17.

 5. Red’s Eats – Wiscasset – off Route 1:

-This would be rated last for me but Will ranked it one spot higher because he liked that it had an abundance of lobster meat piled on (to the point that you couldn’t even see the bread!)
-It’s prepared simply with melted butter with no frills or extra ingredients.
+This would be rated last for me but Will ranked it one spot higher because he liked that it had an abundance of lobster meat piled on (to the point that you couldn’t even see the bread!
+See the photo above: the second row on the left) It’s prepared simply with melted butter with no frills or extra ingredients.
 The wait for this place was soooooo long.
 Customer service was pretty lousy too.
-Not worth the wait, trouble finding parking, and crotchety lady who takes your order.
+Not worth the wait, trouble finding parking, and crotchety rude lady who takes your order.
 Especially when there are better rolls right up the road.
 Does not come with any sides and is around $18.

 4. Bagaduce’s Lunch – Brooksville (Penobscot area):